insidemordecai/website/content/about/index.md

 ## This Site

 My blog/portfolio has gone through a couple of changes throughout the years.
-Initially, I coded it with good ol' HTML, tried WordPress and Medium.
-Later, I started to use a couple of templates with a mix of HTML and SCSS and various tweaks to suite my style.
-Currently, this site is built using [Hugo][hugo] static site generator and [Blowfish][blowfish] due to the lightweight nature and the fact I use markdown often.
+Initially, I made it with good ol' HTML, tried WordPress, Blogger and Medium.
+Later, I started to use a couple of templates and making tweaks to suite my style.
+Currently, this site is built using [Hugo][hugo] static site generator and [Blowfish][blowfish].

 ## Privacy and Copyrights